Skip to content

 ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml

-5. Add the Welkin Apps repo as a git submodule to the configuration repo and install pre-requisites as follows:
+5. Add the Welkin Apps repository as a git submodule to the configuration repository and install pre-requisites as follows:

 Note